john-zhang-1/Pygame-Connect-Game/README.md

 # Pygame-Get-4-in-a-row-Game

 Player vs AI 4-in-a-row game made with Pygame.
-First game game made ever, first time using the pygame framework.
+My first ever game and my first time using the pygame framework.
 Made individually without following tutorials.

 To use: